 This table reports the water heating system information that is being installed.
 Require one line for each installed water heater.

+01 Dwelling Unit Name - Reference information from Table A.

-01 Water Heating System ID or Name – Reference information from Table A.
+02 Water Heating System ID or Name – Reference information from Table A.

-02 Water Heating System Type – Reference information from Table A. The different kinds of water heating system type are DHW, or Combined Hydronic.
+03 Water Heating System Type – Reference information from Table A. The different kinds of water heating system type are DHW, or Combined Hydronic.